verrazzano/docs/content/en/docs/security/appsec/appsec.md

 ## Pod security for ContainerizedWorkload applications

-The only mechanism for controlling pod security for the `ContainerizedWorkload` type to specify a non-root user in using the `USER` instruction in the image build as described above.
+The only means for controlling pod security for the `ContainerizedWorkload` type to specify a non-root user utilizing the `USER` instruction in the image build as described previously.

 The Helidon and Coherence workloads provide the ability to customize pod security settings.
 If those are not being used, it is recommended that [Standard Kubernetes Resources]({{< relref "/docs/samples/standard-kubernetes.md" >}})